louisazhangg/louisazhangg/README.md

 ### ⭐️ About Me:

-📍 I'm a Computer Science Major at the University of Illinois at Urbana-Champaign
+📍 Computer Science Student at the University of Illinois at Urbana-Champaign
 ♟️ Played competitive chess for 8 years— always down for a game!
 💖 Been doing boxing for the past couple years!
 It's now a part of my weekly Saturday routine